ag999git/001-mirror/09-exceptions/060-ch9-scripts-q.md

 process_input("xyz")

 ```
 13. Show the correct order of handling a Parent and Child exception.
-Define a custom ParentError and a ChildError, then catch them in the correct sequence.
+Define a custom ParentError and a `ChildError`, then catch them in the correct sequence.

 ```python